linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 * GenerateBlocks
 * Kadence Blocks
 * Genesis Blocks
-* Twenty Twenty Two theme
+* Twenty Twenty-Two theme
 * Wabi theme
 * Poe theme
 * WooCommerce Storefront

-Please reach out for support if you are experiencing issues with another plugin.
+For support or help with other plugins, please get in touch.

 ## LEARN MORE

-* [Documentation](https://conditionalblocks.com/docs?cb=wporg): Learn how to set up and use our features.
+* [Documentation](https://conditionalblocks.com/docs/?utm_source=wporg&utm_medium=referral&utm_campaign=readme): Learn how to set up and use our features.
-* [Blog](https://conditionalblocks.com/blog?cb=wporg): Read our guides and tutorials.
+* [Blog](https://conditionalblocks.com/blog?utm_source=wporg&utm_medium=referral&utm_campaign=readme): Read our guides and tutorials.
-* [Website](https://conditionalblocks.com/?cb=wporg): Find out more about us and the pro version.
+* [Website](https://conditionalblocks.com/?utm_source=wporg&utm_medium=referral&utm_campaign=readme): Find out more about us and the pro version.
 * [Twitter](https://twitter.com/ConditionalBloc): Follow us on Twitter.

 == Installation ==

-Conditional Blocks for Gutenberg Installation Instructions:
+Conditional Blocks Installation Instructions:

-1. Upload the Conditional Blocks plugin to your /wp-content/plugin/ directory or through the plugin admin section under "add new".,
+1. Upload the Conditional Blocks plugin to your /wp-content/plugin/ directory or through the plugin admin section under "add new".
-2. Activate the plugin through the ‘Plugins’ menu in WordPress.,
+2. Activate the plugin through the ‘Plugins’ menu in WordPress.
-3. That's it!
+3. Enjoy!

 == Frequently Asked Questions ==

 = Can I conditionally hide blocks? =

-Yes, you can conditionally hide any Gutenberg block using any of the condition types.
+Yes!
+You can conditionally hide any Gutenberg block using the available condition types.

 = Does Conditional Blocks work for block widgets? =

-Yes, you can use Conditional Blocks with Widget areas and sidebars using the new Widget Editor in WordPress 5.8+.
+Absolutely!
+Conditional Blocks integrates with Widget areas and sidebars in WordPress 5.8+.

-= Can I toggle the visibility of nested blocks inside a Group Block? =
+= Can I control the visibility of nested blocks inside a Group Block? =

-Yes, you can apply conditional visibility rules to the WordPress Group Block.
-Each nested block will follow the same rules, you can also apply additional rules to each nested block.
+Definitely!
+Apply conditional visibility rules to Group Blocks and nested blocks, with additional rules customizable for each nested block.

-= Can I add custom conditions for my content? =
+= Can I add custom conditions to my content? =

-You can use Conditional Blocks Pro and the [PHP logic condition](https://conditionalblocks.com/docs/conditions/php-logic/) to create custom visibility conditions for blocks.
+With Conditional Blocks Pro, you can leverage the [PHP logic condition](https://conditionalblocks.com/docs/conditions/php-logic/) to create custom visibility conditions for your blocks.

+= Can I display dynamic content based on user location? =

+Yes!
+With Conditional Blocks Pro, you can use geolocation conditions to display or hide blocks based on the user's country.
+Perfect for showcasing relevant content tailored to the user's location.

+= Can I control content visibility for A/B testing or multiple variations? =

+Conditional Blocks does not currently offer built-in A/B testing functionality or variation management.
+However, you can use custom conditions in Conditional Blocks Pro alongside third-party A/B testing tools, setting the visibility of different content variations for different user segments.

+= Is it possible to display content only for users who have viewed specific pages on my site? =

+While not a built-in feature, you can achieve this by leveraging custom conditions in Conditional Blocks Pro.
+Using cookies or other tracking methods, you can store a record of viewed pages and create a custom visibility condition that responds to this user-specific data.

+= Can I show or hide content based on form submissions or user input via forms? =

+Yes!
+With Conditional Blocks Pro, you can create custom visibility conditions that rely on URL query strings or post meta fields.
+This is useful when working with form plugins such as Gravity Forms, enabling you to dynamically display content based on user input or form submissions.

 = How do I request a feature? =

-We are happy to hear about your ideas!
-Reach out to us via [support](https://conditionalblocks.com/support/)
+We're always eager to hear your ideas!
+Reach out to us via [support](https://conditionalblocks.com/support/) and share your thoughts.

 == Screenshots ==

+1. Conditional Blocks - Create Custom Visibility Conditions for WordPress Blocks.
+2. Condition Builder with AND, OR Logic.
-1. How to customize WordPress visibility with Conditional Blocks.
+3. How to customize WordPress visibility with Conditional Blocks.
-2. Conditional Blocks 2.0+ - logged out/in user content block.
+4. Conditional Blocks 2.0+ - logged out/in user content block.
-3. Frontend showing the logged out user block.
+5. Frontend showing the logged out user block.
-4. Editor options for conditionally showing block on screen sizes.
+6. Editor options for conditionally showing block on screen sizes.
-5. Frontend showing different blocks for different screensizes using responsive blocks.
+7. Frontend showing different blocks for different screensizes using responsive blocks.

 == Changelog ==

+= 3.0.2 =

+- Ready and tested for WordPress 6.2.
+- Ready for WordPress Site Editor.
+- Change: Requires minium of PHP 7.
+- New: Allow the WooCommerce Cart Products condition to require 'all' or 'any' of the selected products [PRO].
+- New: Allow the Query String condition to trigger when a patterns are 'Not Present' [PRO].
+- Improvement: Conditionally remove the Conditional Blocks attributes on REST API requests where not needed.
+- Improvement: Refactored logic for detecting which version of Conditional Blocks a block was created with, this prevents edge cases during render.

+= 3.0.1 =

+- Ready and tested for WordPress 6.1
+- Fixed: Consistenty for labels and help text for conditions fields with the [Conditions API](https://conditionalblocks.com/docs/developer/custom-conditions/).

+= 3.0.0 =

+See all the details: [Release post for Conditional Blocks v3](https://conditionalblocks.com/conditional-blocks-v3/)

+- New: OR logic is now possible by creating multiple Condition Sets per block.
+- New: Integration API to register custom conditions.
+Custom Conditions are added directly to the Condition Builder.
+See our [Developer Integration Guide](https://conditionalblocks.com/docs/developer/custom-conditions/).
+- Improved: UI has been refined.
+- Improved: Automatically a default condition to reduce clicks when opening the Condition Builder.
+- Tested: WooCommerce 7.0 Ready

 = 2.6.0 =